-Authorised: Sep 2022
+Authorised: Jan 2021

-Review: Sep 2025
+Review: Jan 2024

 To the patient

 You have the right to change your mind at any time, including after you have signed this consent form.

-I have read and understood the information in the patient information le eaflet.
+I have read and understood the information in the patient information leaflet.

 I confirm that the risks, benefits and alternatives of this procedure have been discussed with me and that my questions have been answered to my satisfaction and understanding.

 I wish to proceed with the planned procedure.

-Signature: Print name: Date:/
+Signature: Print name: Date:

 If signing for a child or young person (delete if not applicable) I confirm that I am a person with parental responsibility for the patient named on this form:

+Signature: Date:

-Signature: Relationship to the patient: Date:/
+Relationship to the patient: //

-If the patient is unable to sign but has indicated his/her consent, a witnes ss should sign below:
+If the patient is unable to sign but has indicated his/her consent, a witness should sign below:

 Signature (Witness): Date:

-Print name:
+Print name: /

 Address:

-Confirmation of Consent (where the procedure/treatment has been discussed -
+Confirmation of Concept (where the precedure /treatment has been discussed d in advance)

-On behalf of the team treating the patient, I have confirmed with the patient to questions and wishes the treatment/procedure to go ahead. nat sne/ne has no further
+Confirmation of Consent (where the procedure/treatment has been discussed in advance) On behalf of the team treating the patient, I have confirmed with the patient that she/he has no further

+questions and wishes the treatment/procedure to go ahead.

 Healthcare Professional's signature: Date:

-Print name and job title: /
+Print name and job title: //

+With drawal of nations concert

 Withdrawal of patient consent

 The option of withdrawing consent has been discussed and agreed by the team treating the patient.

 Signature: Date:

-Print name: //
+Print name:

 Healthcare Professional's signature: Date:

 Print name and job title: //